-1. Bonded transfer from one OEM operator to another: Notice 58 (April) originally prohibited bonded transfers of products made from tariff-affected US goods, but Notice 83 (May) subsequently lifted this ban for all 4-type goods while maintaining the critical restriction that any 4-type goods undergoing bonded transfer between operators become permanently ineligible for import into China.
-This new rule could subject the bonded transfer from one OEM operator to another for re-processing, as depicted below.
+Bonded transfer from one OEM operator to another: Notice 58 (April) originally prohibited bonded transfers of products made from tariff-affected US goods, but Notice 83 (May) subsequently lifted this ban for all 4-type goods while maintaining the critical restriction that any 4-type goods undergoing bonded transfer between operators become permanently ineligible for import into China.
+As a result, a bonded transfer from one OEM operator to another could result in an import ban, as depicted below.